Korean, Edit

 ① Casparian Strip

-○ Impermeable layer made of suberin
+○ Impermeable layer made of wax called suberin.

 ○ Prevents unnecessary or toxic substances from entering

-② Cation Exchange : Root hairs actively transport H+ into the soil, allowing absorption of mineral cations
+② Cation Exchange: Root hairs actively transport H+ into the soil, allowing absorption of mineral cations

 ○ Electric gradient leads to separation of mineral cations from soil particles, facilitating absorption